Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 3. How To Make This Energy Bites Recipe

-These no-bake energy bites are quick and easy homemade snacks.
-They are made by combining yummy ingredients like oatmeal, creamy peanut butter, flaxseed, and shredded coconut to create little bites full of flavor.
-This great recipe is packed with protein and makes for the ultimate easy grab-and-go item.
+These no-bake energy balls are quick and easy homemade snacks.
+These bite-sized snacks are made by combining yummy ingredients like oatmeal, creamy peanut butter, flaxseed, and shredded coconut to create little energy bites full of flavor.

 Energy Bites Ingredients